lxc/lxcri/README.md

 Then specify the `crio-lxc` binary you just built as the value for `default_runtime` in the `crio.runtime` section of `/etc/crio/crio.conf`.

+#### change liblxc source path

+The installation prefix environment variable is set to `PREFIX=/usr/local` by default.
+The library source path for `pkg-config` is set to `$PREFIX/lib/pkg-config` by default.
+You can change that by setting the `PKG_CONFIG_PATH` environment variable.

+E.g to install binaries in `/opt/bin` and use liblxc from `/usr/lib`:

+	PREFIX=/opt PKG_CONFIG_PATH=/usr/lib/pkgconfig make install

+#### rebuild all libraries

+To rebuild all libraries set `GOFLAGS=-a`.
+E.g after an liblxc upgrade the go-lxc library must be rebuild.

+	make clean
+	GOFLAGS=-a make

+### cri-o

+crio-lxc-install

 ## Notes

 Note that you must have a new enough liblxc, one which supports the